Supply Chain Planning

 Inventory Management:

 Inventory management covers all the processes right from the manufacturers up to the warehouses and all through to the points of sale.
-It guarantees that a specific amount of products is delivered at an appropriate time in order to satisfy customer requirements without possessing the inventory for a long period.
-Merchandise control minimizes early adoptions, slow-moving products, and backorders while enhancing the business’s cash flow.
-Such approaches as Just-in-Time (JIT) and Economic Order Quantity (EOQ) are employed.
+It guarantees that a specific amount of products is delivered at an appropriate time in order to satisfy customer needs without possessing the inventory for a long period.
+Efficient inventory levels are crucial for cost control and inventory optimization, which is greatly enhanced using modern supply chain planning software to ensure accuracy and efficiency.

 Response and Supply Planning: